beeware/briefcase/docs/en/reference/platforms/android/gradle.md

 ///

-Debug APKs (produced with `-p debug-apk`) are signed automatically by the Android SDK debug key and do not go through this signing flow.
+Debug APKs (produced with `-p debug-apk`) are signed automatically by the [Android SDK debug key](https://developer.android.com/studio/publish/app-signing#debug-mode) and do not go through this signing flow.

 If you have an existing project that configures signing via `build_gradle_extra_content`, Briefcase will detect the `signingConfig` block and defer to that configuration.
-A migration warning will be printed suggesting you switch to the `--identity` flag instead.
+A migration warning will be printed suggesting you switch to the `--keystore` flag instead.